jaikanthh/AIML/README.md

    pip install -r requirements.txt
    ```

-4. **[Optional] Download Pre-trained Models**
+4. **Add Training Data**
-   If the project uses pre-trained models, download them as instructed here:
+   Make a folder with your name inside the "data" Folder and place your images in that respective folder.
-   [Provide links or instructions, e.g., "Download models from [link] and place them in the `models/` directory."]
+   If you dont see data folder either make one or just run the main.py once.

 ## Usage